SocraticPhoenix/JAISBaL/README.md

 ###Download
 The JAISBaL command line tool has its entry point in the main [JAISBaL](https://github.com/SocraticPhoenix/JAISBaL/blob/master/src/main/java/com/gmail/socraticphoenix/jaisbal/JAISBaL.java) file, and a compiled version can be found published [here](https://dl.bintray.com/meguy26/Main/com/gmail/socraticphoenix/JAISBaL/)

-##Examples
-Examples for the language and the command line tool can be found in the [Examples](https://github.com/SocraticPhoenix/JAISBaL/blob/master/EXAMPLES.md) document

 ##File Format
 JAISBaL files have the extension .isbl (interpreted stack based language), and are either in UTF-8 or the JAISBaL character encodings, with JAISBaL being preferred.
 JAISBaL defines its own character encodings to maximize byte usage, and JAISBaL provides a [java Charset class] (https://github.com/SocraticPhoenix/JAISBaL/blob/master/src/main/java/com/gmail/socraticphoenix/jaisbal/encode/JAISBaLCharset.java) for its encoding.